suresh1106/Revenue-Cycle-Management/README.md

 RCM in US healthcare Managemnet:
       To understand the RCM cycle we need to understand the 3 most important bodies that play a crucial role in entire RCM Cycle.
 They are Patient, Provider & Payer.

+Claim DashboardThe Claims Dashboard in Revenue Cycle Management (RCM) serves multiple objectives related to monitoring and analyzing the claims process.
+It provides a comprehensive overview of claim submissions, trends, and performance metrics